 - No further action No issues uncovered warranting further action. - Provider education No major issues identified that would result in patient harm or overpayments; however, it may be apparent that the provider as well as the Medicaid Program would benefit from additional education for the provider on proper/best billing practices. - Provider desk audit Concern(s) were identified resulting in the need for medical record review (could be full or limited scope).
-However, the severity of the concerns do not currently warrant an on-site review.
+However, the severity of the concerns does not currently warrant an on-site review.
 Certain provider records, including medical records, are requested for selected claims and clinical staff (if necessary) conduct a review of the services billed to ensure compliance with DOM guidelines.
-Providers are allowed thirty (30) days to submit the requested information. - Provider on-site audit (announced or unannounced) Severity of the concern(s) has resulted in a recommendation of an on-site audit.
+Providers are allowed thirty (30) days to submit the requested information. - Provider on-site audit (announced or unannounced) Severity of the concern(s) has resulted in a recommendation of an on-site audit or where electronic records are not available from providers.
 Providers are generally given shorter notice (or no notice if warranted) of the pending on-site audit.
 If notice is provided, it can range from a few days to a few of weeks depending on several factors (i.e., type of facility, audit concerns, etc.).
 Requested information is collected on-site.
 A facility tour as well as provider/staff interviews are also conducted during on-site reviews.
-DOM staff, including clinical staff if appropriate, are included in on-site reviews and assist with conducting interviews. - Referral to MFCU Payment suspension recommended as the potential intent of fraudulent behavior was identified.
+DOM staff, including clinical staff if appropriate, are included in on-site reviews and assist with conducting interviews.

+• Referral to MFCU - Payment suspension recommended as the potential intent of fraudulent behavior was identified.
 Depending on the allegations/information received regarding the provider(s), the SUR Unit may conduct a Preliminary Investigation to determine the appropriate next steps, if any.

 Audit reports/management letters provide detailed information on identified deficiencies, including but not limited to, accuracy-related issues, missing documentation, internal control deficiencies, and training issues and are presented to the provider at the end of the audit.
-Providers submit corrective action plans.
+Providers are allowed 30 days to submit comments, questions, or corrective action plans.
+After the comment period, a final findings letter/demand letter is issued that identifies overpayments that must be repaid.
+In response to the demand letter, the provider is required to repay within 30 days.
+If a repayment agreement is not submitted, either a recoupment is made by DOM through the fiscal agent or the provider requests an extended repayment schedule, which must be followed by the provider.
 Any overpayments are set up for recoupment.
 Audit reports are distributed to provider administrators and appropriate staff at DOM and the operating agency.